Lauriane-081289/ClostridioidesDifficilediagnosis/README.md

 To determine the proportion of patients who received a treatment for Clostridioides difficile infection (CDI) among those presenting a discordant Clostridioides difficile diagnostic assay and to identify patient characteristics associated with the decision to treat CDI.

 ## List of variable
+All variables that were used in our analyses

 - Gender
   - 1 = female
   - 0 = male